Design history · Basel school + grid-breaking typography

 1972

-Series of cover designs and typographic editorials for Typografische Monatsblätter (TM), the Swiss professional typography journal founded in 1933 by the Swiss Typographers' Union, and the primary public forum for Weingart's typographic experiments.
-Letter-spaced headlines, over-printed imagery, broken grids, and deliberate illegibility as a compositional tool.
-Weingart served on the TM editorial board from 1970 to 1988, also producing the "TM Communication" supplement series from 1972 onward; the Letterform Archive, San Francisco, holds fifteen original covers from the 1972-73 print runs alongside process materials donated by former Weingart student Jim Farris.
+Cover designs for Typographische Monatsblätter (TM) during Weingart's editorial tenure from 1971 to 1972.
+TM was the Swiss Typographers' Union journal, founded 1933, and the primary public forum for Weingart's experiments.
+He applied letter-spaced headlines, over-printed imagery, broken grids, and deliberate illegibility as compositional tools — all using letterpress techniques he had mastered in Stuttgart.
+The 1972 TM issues are the first published record of what American writers later called the New Wave.
+Weingart served on the TM editorial board from 1970 to 1988 and produced the "TM Communication" supplement series from 1972 onwards.
+The Letterform Archive, San Francisco, holds fifteen original covers from the 1972–73 print runs alongside process materials donated by former Weingart student Jim Farris.

 Kunstkredit Basel — 1977/78 poster